One-syllable article

 A one-syllable article (同音文章 (Tóngyīn wénzhāng)) is a type of constrained writing found in Chinese literature.
-It takes advantage of the large number of homophones in the Chinese language, particularly when writing in Classical Chinese due to historic sound changes.
+It takes advantage of the large number of homophones in the Chinese language, particularly when writing in Literary Chinese due to historic sound changes.
 While the characters used in a one-syllable article have many different meanings, they are all pronounced as the same syllable, although not with the same tone.
 Therefore, a one-syllable article is comprehensible in writing but becomes an incomprehensible tongue twister when read aloud, especially in Mandarin Chinese pronunciation.
-In other regional pronunciations, not all syllables may sound alike.
+In other regional dialect pronunciations, not all syllables may sound alike.